915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ```

-Itâs important to realize that this is, in a real sense, an illusion: youâre
+It’s important to realize that this is, in a real sense, an illusion: you’re
 simply rounding the *display* of the true machine value.